uo-ec607/lectures/11-funcs-adv/11-funcs-adv.md

 Luckily, there are several approaches to guarding against these kind of mistakes.
 I'll briefly run through what I see as the three main options below.

-1. Function-specific `ifelse` statements
+1. Function-specific control flow
 2. Use `base::tryCatch()`
 3. Use `purrr::safely()` and family

-### Option 1: Function-specific `ifelse` statements
+### Option 1: Function-specific control flow

-In this particular example, we can check whether the input argument is a numeric and use an `ifelse` statement to produce a warning/error message if it fails this test.
-Let's demonstrate how this might work in practice by defining a slightly modified version of our function, which I'll call `square_ifelse`.
+We covered the basics of control flow in the previous lecture ([here](https://raw.githack.com/uo-ec607/lectures/master/10-funcs-intro/10-funcs-intro.html#control_flow)).
+Let's put the same concepts to use for debugging.
+In this particular function, for example, we know that our function requires a numeric input.
+So we can check whether the input argument is a numeric and use an `ifelse` statement to produce a warning/error message if it fails this test.
+Consider, then, a slightly modified version of our function, which I'll call `square_ifelse`.

 ```r
 square_ifelse <-